 They may also believe in your inherent greatness and encourage you to develop it to its fullest extent.
 It’s difficult to hear criticism of this nature.
 Remember that the motivation behind it is good-natured.

 Less effective leaders can be highly insecure in their roles.
 Instead of addressing the underlying root of their insecurity, such people often resort to tactics that amplify those feelings.
-You might not have much say if your supervisor uses that method to get past their underlying issues.
+You might not have much say if your supervisor uses that method to overcome their underlying issues.
 It would help if you were sympathetic and understanding.
 And do what you can to aid them.

 If your boss has an aggressive personality, your entire world may collapse even if you do good work.
 Bad bosses take pleasure in bringing others down and giving them the impression that they could instantly lose their job.
 Toxic bosses like this want you to feel uncomfortable no matter what you accomplish or who you are; they will lead you to believe it’s never good enough.

 Your firm’s culture may be to blame for your boss’ insecurities and will, in turn, take a toll on you and your colleagues in the long run.
 The corporation may take an “only the strong will survive” approach to the workplace.
 They would like it if all of their employees had the same thick skin.
 Feel free to force yourself to do something you’re comfortable with as you embark on your adventure.
 You can spend your working hours anywhere you like.
 An employer will pay you through a job contract in exchange for your services.
 You’re perfectly within your rights to take steps toward resolving your employment dissatisfaction.
-It would be best to get on that right away for your mental health and well-being.
+It would be best to get on that immediately for your mental health and well-being.

 Signs Your Boss Wants You to Leave